pcdshub/happi/docs/source/conventions.rst

 parent
 ++++++
-If this device is a component of another, this should be the alias of the full device.
+If this device is a component of another, this should be the name of the full device.